 To prevent porpoises on landing, a pilot must maintain airspeed from the beginning of the landing phase.

-VFR pilots have a set of rules to follow and airspeed to maintain from the time they enter downwind.
+VFR pilots have rules to follow and airspeed to maintain when they enter downwind.
 The airspeed is variable for different aircraft, but the technique is always the same.

 The pilot must maintain airspeed on all legs of the approach.